lagordamotoneta/CCMiniProject/README.md

 #### database

 The project uses a Cassandra database that was created.
-This database stores persistent information of the artist.
-Artist name and albums.
+This database stores persistent information of the artist such as artist name and albums in one table called artistsAndAlbums at Records schema.
 The albums column was created as a collection column that stores a list of albums.
 The primary key is artist name and also includes an ID column that is populated wit current time through uuid column.

 #### Setup of application.